 History and viticulture

 Although Picardan’s exact origins remain a mystery, viticulturists are fairly certain that it is indigenous to the southern Rhône Valley.
 They believe that vines have been cultivated in the region since around 600 BC; viticulture spread like wildfire after the Romans established a foothold in Gaul following the invasion of 52 BC.
 Indeed, it was love at first sight for the Roman conquerors – few visitors are immune to the rustic splendor of western Provence!
 The Romans decided upon the name ‘Provincia Romana’ for their favorite Gallic province, a moniker that evolved into Provence.
-However, after the western Roman Empire collapsed in the 5th century, the area descended into chaos, and viticulture was largely abandoned.
+However, after the Western Roman Empire collapsed in the 5th century, the area descended into chaos, and viticulture was largely abandoned.

-But from our perspective, the church’s most important contribution was the revival of Provence’s wine-growing industry.
-Much rejuvenation activity was eventually centered around Châteauneuf-du-Pape or ‘The Pope’s new castle’ as it translates.
-Initially, the papacy was fixated on the wines of Burgundy – Clement V had little time for the rough and rustic reds of the southern Rhône, made by the Bishops of Avignon.
-Yet his successor, John XXII, took an interest in local wine production and decided to improve quality across the board.
 Moreover, although Châteauneuf-du-Pape has long been celebrated for its red wines, some of the first bottles made were white – inevitably sweet.
 Based on a potent concoction of over six different varieties, Picardan was first mentioned as part of the Châteauneuf-du-Pape Blanc’ recipe’ in 1715.
 Known by various synonyms – Araignan Blanc, Oeillade Blanche, and Gallet – Picardan became quite widespread in southern France by the early 19th century.
 Somewhat confusingly, the name is also given to a particular style of white wine made in the Languedoc-Roussillon.
 However, that Picardan was based on a blend of Clairette Blanche and Picpoul Blanc.

 chateau-de-beaucastel